grnet/okeanos-LoD/example/kafka_consumer/README.md

 Upon execution, this consumer will connect to the remote host and start fetching data from the specified topic.
 The data will be displayed on the console.

+# Notes
+You should note that, the topic you choose, should have at least one partition with leader the Master Node of the Lambda Instance so it can be accessible from the outside world.

+When running the consumer, you will notice that it produces a lot of logs.
+That is due to Apache Kafka and its default configuration.
+To change that, you can modify the `log4j.properties` file in `src/main/resource` directory.

 [here]: https://cwiki.apache.org/confluence/display/KAFKA/Consumer+Group+Example